bamurtaugh/dev-container-spec/supporting.md

 ## devcontainer CLI

-Given the growing number of use cases for dev containers, there is a companion [devcontainer command line interface](https://code.visualstudio.com/docs/remote/devcontainer-cli) (CLI).
-It can be used independent of other tools.
+There will be a dev container command line interface (CLI) that can take a `devcontainer.json` and create and configure a dev container from it.

+The publishing of this CLI is being discussed in a [dev-container-spec issue](https://github.com/microsoft/dev-container-spec/issues/9).

 ## GitHub Codespaces